-Most migrants living in India are Hindus, finds Pew Research study
+Most migrants living in India are Hindus, finds Pew study

-However, migrants were less likely than the general population in India to be Hindu and more likely to be Muslim, the United States-based think tank said.
+The majority of foreign-born residents living in the country are from Bangladesh and Pakistan, according to Pew Research.

-Hindus constitute the largest share of migrants living in India, a report by the United States-based think tank Pew Research Centre said on Monday.
+The majority of migrants living in India are Hindus, according to a report by the United States-based think tank Pew Research Centre published on Monday.

 Special project